rhel-labs/instruqt/in-place-upgrades/01-step1/assignment.md

 ---
 # What is Leapp?

-TODO

-## Upgrade vs. Fresh Install

-TODO
+Red Hat Leapp provides existing Red Hat Enterprise Linux 7 and 8 instances to upgrade from one major version to the next.
+This can be done on a one-to-one basis or en mass with a tool like Satellite.
+The Leapp tooling also includes a pre-upgrade assistant that makes it easy to identify breaking changes or warn about potential issues before any lasting changes are made to the system.

+Before diving in, the question you have to ask is: is this workload worth executing a rebuild from scratch?
+That process can be tedious and time consuming.
+Doing an in-place upgrade retains the subscription, installed packages, user data, and configurations all while saving the time and resources required to deploy fresh.

 # Installing Leapp

-Before moving into the package install, it is highly recommended that you ensure all the packages on your system are on the latest version available.
+To get started, it is highly recommended that you update all packages on your system to the latest version available.
 Do a dnf update to make certain this is the case.
 (Note your output may vary.)

 ```
 dnf update -y